-Key Dates: 2020
+Key Dates: 2023

 These dates are subject to change if necessary.
-On-campus instruction for the fall semester will end prior to Thanksgiving on November 26.

 First-year and new students submit a Community Living Agreement (CLA) once they have made their matriculation deposit.
 The CLA includes your contact information, housing preferences, and a meal plan choice for Fall Welcome Week.

 A Non-Academic Petition Form should be submitted to request an exemption from or modification to the residency or meal plan requirement.
 Petitions are due by the first day of class each term.